The Facts of Life (TV series): Seasons 2–8

 In 1983, Jo and Blair graduated Eastland Academy in the highly anticipated season four finale "Graduation".
 To keep the four girls under one roof, in the season five premiere, "Brave New World", Mrs. Garrett went into business for herself and opened a gourmet food shop named Edna's Edibles.
 The four girls came to live and work with Mrs. Garrett in the new refreshed space.
 In September 1985, NBC moved the seventh season of the series to its burgeoning Saturday night lineup at 8:30, as a lead-in for the new series The Golden Girls at 9 pm.
 In an attempt to refresh the "ratings work horse" and increase ratings, George Clooney was added to the regular cast and Mrs. Garrett's store was gutted by fire in the season seven premiere "Out of the Fire".
-The follow-up episodes "Into the Frying Pan" and "Grand Opening" had the girls join together to rebuild the store with a pop culture-influenced gift shop, called Over Our Heads.
+The follow-up episodes "Into the Frying Pan" and "Grand Opening" had the girls rebuilding the store with a pop culture-influenced gift shop, called Over Our Heads.
 The changes proved successful as all three episodes placed in the top ten ratings each week.
 By the end of the season, TV Guide reported, "Facts success has been so unexpected that scions of Hollywood are still taken aback by it...
 Facts has in fact been among NBC's top-ranked comedies for the past five years.
 It finished twenty-seven overall for the 1985–1986 season, handily winning its time slot against its most frequent competitors, Airwolf and Benson.
 Lisa Whelchel stated, 'We're easily overlooked because we've never been a huge hit; we just sort of snuck in there.'"